OpenBB-finance/OpenBB/website/content/terminal/getting_started/_index.md

 loaded market data from <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/load/" target="_blank">load</a>.
 So, if you would visit the `ta` menu (which stands for <a href="https://www.investopedia.com/terms/t/technicalanalysis.asp" target="_blank">Technical Analysis</a>) you will see that, by running any command, the selected period above is depicted again.
 Return to the Stocks menu again by using `q` and use it again to return to the home screen which can be shown with `?`.

-<h2>Accessing other sources of data via API keys</h2>
+## Accessing other sources of data via API keys

 Within this menu you can define your, often free, API key from various platforms like Alpha Vantage, FRED, IEX, Twitter, DeGiro, Binance and Coinglass.
-API keys are in essence a set of random characters that is unique to you.<br></br>
+API keys are in essence a set of random characters that is unique to you.

 You can access this menu from the homepage with `keys` which will open the menu as shown below: